-[See here an excerpt from Chapter 5 of “Generation Zero: Founders, Framers and Two Chaotic Decades that Forged a Soccer Nation,“ a manuscript now in the final-editing stage and scheduled for publication in late 2021.]
+[See here an excerpt from Chapter 5 of “Generation Zero: Founders, Framers and Two Chaotic Decades that Forged a Soccer Nation,“ a manuscript now in the final-editing stage.
+It’s scheduled for publication in late 2021.]

-When NASL folded in 1984, just as his pro career began, Mike Windischmann professionalized himself in NYC’s Cosmopolitan League.
-As captain of the U.S. Men’s National Team starting in 1988, Windy led by example: Here he rocks the ultimate in period coiffure, the mullet — “business in front, party in the back.”
+At left: Mike Windischmann, U.S. Men’s National Team central defender and team captain from 1988 forward.
+Windy led by example.
+Here he can be seen rocking the ultimate in period coiffure, the mullet: “business in front, party in the back.”

 5. The Primordial Soup (1986-88)